Intentional Educators are thoughtful when choosing topics, planning classes, and selecting instructional or technology resources.

-❤️ Universal Design for Learning –> Framework to improve and optimize teaching and learning, based on scientific insights into how humans learn
+Universal Design for Learning –> This teaching and learning framework is based on scientific insights into how humans learn and can help you create an intentional classroom environment.

-❤️ Outschool Teacher Support –> Access our online teacher support doc to help with FAQs
+Outschool Teacher Support –> Access our online teacher support article to find answers to common questions about teaching on Outschool.

 Arden Ashley-Wurtmann – I think about which lessons or projects I wish I had had more time for when I was a brick-and-mortar classroom teacher.
 What did I always regret having to cut from the curriculum?
 What were my favorite lessons that I just wish we had more time to explore deeply?
 What do I wish I could teach over and over again?
 Then I create classes around those topics.
 For example, I never had enough time to really teach my students how to use algebra tiles when we were in class.
 The most I ever got to do was to introduce the algebra tiles to small groups of students — usually just for one lesson.
 So I designed two Outschool classes specifically on how to use Algebra tiles.
 These are some of my favorite classes because I get to teach using methods that really make me feel satisfied as an educator.
 Even if I have only a couple kids sign up, I am so happy to teach those sections, and that’s how I know I am doing what I love.